thelouiselawrence/goscan/README.md

 Forked from https://github.com/marco-lancini/goscan/

-Simple setup instructions for building from source files, without using Docker For those who are very new, first, make sure Git, GCC and dep are installed.
+Simple setup instructions for building from source files, without using Docker For those who are very new, first, make sure Git, GCC, make and dep are installed.

 #### Setup